browserengineering/book/book/animations.md

 to GPU mode for all pages.

 [^example-cpu-fast]: For example, the upload step isn't necessary on a
-    CPU, nor is the upload step.
+    CPU, nor is the compile step.
 And GPUs typically have a lot less memory available than CPUs, so on some memory-constrained pages using the CPU can be necessary.